HamzaQureshi1/BE-NC-NEWS-Hamza/README.md

 2.CD into the directory and launch in your chosen code editor.

-3.Install the dependencies that are required for this API by using the following command:
+3.Install the dependencies that are required for this API using npm install

+Database

+1. You will now need to seed the database using this command : npm run seed-development

+2.Create a knexfile and insert the following code:

+`javascript sadkjlfsd`

+Running tests

+1. You can run tests using the command npm run test-app